rizaldevs/cybermod/docs/pyromod/types/identifier.md

-### *class* pyromod.types.Identifier
+### *class* cybermod.types.Identifier

-The `pyromod.types.Identifier` class is a dataclass that serves as a utility for matching listeners to the data of updates.
+The `cybermod.types.Identifier` class is a dataclass that serves as a utility for matching listeners to the data of updates.

 ### *Parameters:*